costlysignalling/ISHE2023/README.md

 # ISHE2023

-Materials for the ISHE Summer Institute 2023 workshop in Czech Budweis
+Materials for the **ISHE Summer Institute 2023** workshop

 Download the **script.R** if you hate typing and just want to ctrl+enter along.
 Also we will not have time to do everything, so browsing this file is a possibility for those who want to check how a 5-hour version of the workshop would look like.
+You may want to start by running the R-studio from the **.Rproj** file of the same name saved in the same file as the script.

 The **handout** word and pdf files (othrwise identical) contain the cheat sheet that you obtain in paper at the baginning of the workshop.

 The **schedule** is here so I do not loose it.
 We may digress a lot from it.

-The **cards** files can be used in similar workhop to assign people with data-generating tasks.
+The **cards** can be used in similar workhop to assign people with data-generating tasks.
 The (HARD) options usually require additional insights or googling.
 (EASY) and (MEDIUM) can be done with the script and handout alone.